Configuration

 • weight_solver_settings

-• reattempt_failures: if True, DYNAMITE will use a model’s existing orblibs from an earlier run to reattempt weight solving.
+• reattempt_failures: if True, DYNAMITE will use a model’s existing orblib from an earlier run to reattempt weight solving.
+Please refer to the AllModels.update_model_table() API documentation for more details on how DYNAMITE deals with incomplete or partially completed models upon restart.

 parameter_space_settings